Donald J. Carty

 Donald J. Carty, (born July 23, 1946) is a Canadian-American businessman who is chair of Porter Airlines.
-Carty also is a director of VMWare, Hawaiian Airlines and Betterez.
+Carty also is a director of VMWare and Betterez.
 He was previously chairman and chief executive officer (CEO) of AMR Corporation, the parent company of American Airlines, from 1998 to 2003.
 He is the past Chairman of Virgin America and E-Rewards, Inc. (now known as Dynata).
-Carty is also a past director of Dell, CN Rail, Sears, Placer Dome, Barrick Gold, CHC Helicopters, Brinker International, Talisman Energy, EMC Corporation (now known as Dell EMC), and Gluskin Sheff.
+Carty is also a past director of Dell, CN Rail, Sears, Placer Dome, Barrick Gold, CHC Helicopters, Brinker International, Talisman Energy, EMC Corporation (now known as Dell EMC), Hawaiian Islands and Gluskin Sheff.
 In January 2007, Carty became the vice chairman and chief financial officer of Dell.
 On June 13, 2008, Carty retired from day-to-day operations, but stayed on as a director.
 He is a past chairman of Big Brothers Big Sisters of America, a former member of the board of trustees of both Southern Methodist University and Queen's University and of the board of directors of the Dallas Center for the Performing Arts Foundation and the Dallas Theater Center.
 He is on the executive board of the SMU Cox School of Business.